awsdocs/aws-control-tower-guide/doc_source/configuration-updates.md

 1. Update your member accounts\.
 From the navigation pane, choose **Accounts**\.

-1. Choose **Provision new account** to open the AWS Service Catalog console and the Account Factory product\.
+1. Choose **Enroll account** to open the AWS Service Catalog console and the Account Factory product\.

 1. From the navigation pane, choose **Provisioned products list**\.